Adroiti/docs-for-code-review-tools/Pylint-useless-super-delegation.md

-Pattern: Useless super delegation in method
+Pattern: Useless `super()` delegation in method

 Issue: -

 ## Description

-Used when overridden method is useless, relying on `super()` delegation to do the same thing as another method from the MRO.
+Used when overridden method is useless, relying on `super()` delegation to do the same thing as another method from the MRO (Method Resolution Order).

 Example of **incorrect** code: